“It’s not about knowing everything or being a teacher—it’s about being there for someone who needs the help.”

 Located in the neighborhood with the highest concentration of homelessness in the U.S., our center offers a safe and fun learning environment where students experiencing homelessness can access support after school.

-- The center is open six days a week year-round
+- The center is open five days a week year-round

 - Digital learning center